lit/lit.dev/packages/lit-dev-content/site/docs/composition/controllers.md

 `@lit-labs/task` contains a generic `Task` controller that can pull inputs from the host, execute a task function, and render different templates depending on the task state.

 You can use `Task` to create a custom controller with an API tailored for your specific task.
-Here we wrap `Task` in a `NamesController` that can fetch one of a specified list of names from a REST API. `NameController` exposes a `kind` property as an input, and a `render()` method that can render one of four templates depending on the task state.
+Here we wrap `Task` in a `NamesController` that can fetch one of a specified list of names from a demo REST API. `NameController` exposes a `kind` property as an input, and a `render()` method that can render one of four templates depending on the task state.
 The task logic, and how it updates the host, are abstracted from the host component.

-{% playground-ide "docs/controllers/names" "my-element.ts" %}
+{% playground-ide "docs/controllers/names" %}

 {% todo %}